eagronin/sv-weather-analyze/README.md

 ## Overview

-This section describes the analysis of wheather patterns in Silicon Valley.
+This section describes the analysis of weather patterns in Silicon Valley.
 The analysis shows that the range of temperatures in Silicon Valley has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).

 Data preparation is described in the [previous section](https://eagronin.github.io/sv-weather-prepare).